 John is distinguished by his drive to innovate, empowering his teams to constantly explore new solutions and introduce new service models.
 On the understanding that “hospitality heals,” John’s team has stretched the boundaries of traditional dining and environmental services to support brand new services, such as patient observation and the multi-service call center.

 John and his wife Wendy live in Charlotte, NC.
-He is the proud step-father to two amazing sons who are attending University of North Carolina and East Carolina University, and planning to graduate in 2020.
+He is the proud step-father to two amazing sons.

 Mike Madigan has devoted his career to hospitality and to building teams that deliver memorable customer and patient experiences.
 Starting with Fairmont Hotels, Mike learned the hospitality business in all its glory and grit, with stints in the rooms division, operations and finance at a variety of renowned properties around the country, including The Plaza in New York City and Fairmont Scottsdale Princess, a AAA Five Diamond hotel.

 In 2013, Mike joined TouchPoint, where helped he devoted his hospitality ethic to TouchPoint’s patients, their visitors, caregivers and colleagues.
 Here, he manages an integrated offering that includes environmental services, patient dining, cafes, vending and linen, in Texas and the Gulf Coast.